TrinityCore/tc-wiki/troubleshooting-articles/home.md

 # Troubleshooting
 At this page we will adress common errors/issues while working with TrinityCore.
-Use the table of content to find a solution for your issues.

 If your issue is not listed, you may check out our social media channels to get support.